nodejs/node/doc/api/http2.md

 added: v8.4.0
 -->

-The `'aborted'` event is emitted whenever a `Http2ServerRequest` instance is abnormally aborted in mid-communication.
+The `'aborted'` event is emitted whenever a `Http2ServerRequest` or `Http2ServerResponse` instance is abnormally aborted in mid-communication.

-The `'aborted'` event will only be emitted if the `Http2ServerRequest` writable side has not been ended.
+The `'aborted'` event will only be emitted if the `Http2ServerRequest` or `Http2ServerResponse` writable side has not been ended.

 #### Event: `'close'`
 <!-- YAML